Guidelines for Clinical Training

 - Internship: Case-taking, analysis and management of ten (10) chronic cases, each case being followed for at least six (6) months.
 This includes one initial consultation and five regular follow-ups, usually once a month.

-For the Clinical Internship, which involves 10 new human cases for the DHHP and 10 animals cases for the DAHH, each student is expected to find the necessary persons who will agree to be treated (or to have their pets treated).
+For the Clinical Internship, which involves 10 new cases, each student is expected to find the necessary persons who will agree to be treated.
 These clients would then normally continue treatment with you the student on graduation.

 The clinical internship is led and supervised by a qualified practitioner, but the consultations are conducted by the student.
 In each new case, the initial consultation is done and the report and analysis, along with suggested remedies, is sent to the clinical supervisor for comment and approval.
 A similar process takes place at and after each follow-up consultation.
 At the end, a final report on the case is prepared and sent in.
 The clinical supervisor undertakes an on-going and then final assessment of each student’s work and participation.
 Students are responsible to provide the remedies to their clinical patients.